tukhai/Github-Repositories-Searching-App/README.md

 Please visit the url to access the project.

 ### Project clone
-Alternatively, you can clone this project code.
+Alternatively, you can clone this project code. <br>
+Make sure node and npm are installed in your local machine: <strong>brew install node<strong> <br><br>
 In the project root directory, you can run it in 1 of the following modes: <br>

 #### `npm start`